German submarine U-512: Service history

-Departing from Kiel on the 15 August 1942, U-512 headed into the Atlantic via the Norwegian coast and the gap between Iceland and the Faeroe Islands and then to the southwest, arriving in her designated patrol zone by the second week in September.
-She was almost immediately successful, sinking the slow, unescorted 10,865 GRT American tanker Patrick J. Hurley with her deck gun, claiming 17 lives.
-A week later, a second ship was found, the lone 3,720 GRT Spanish freighter Monte Gorbea, which was sunk with 52 lives, despite her neutral status.
-This act would undoubtedly have led to Schultze's court-martial, had he returned from the patrol.
-U-512s final victory came on the 24 September, when another American ship, the 6,034 GRT Antinous was sunk by two torpedoes off Venezuela.
+Departing from Kiel on 15 August 1942, U-512 was one of five Type IX U-boats ordered to patrol east of Trinidad.
+She headed into the Atlantic via the Norwegian coast and the gap between Iceland and the Faeroe Islands and then to the southwest, refuelling from the tanker submarine on the way.
+While passing through the Sargasso Sea, U-512 was attacked by an aircraft, with the submarine sustaining minor damage.
+On 8 September, U-512 attacked a freighter, but all four torpedoes fired missed their target.
+On 12 September 1942 U-512 attacked the unescorted 10,865 GRT American tanker Patrick J. Hurley.
+After missing with two torpedoes, U-512 attacked with her 10.5 cm deck gun and 3.7 cm anti-aircraft gun, sinking the tanker.
+17 of Patrick J. Hurleys crew were killed.
+On 19 September, a second ship was found, the lone 3,720 GRT Spanish freighter Monte Gorbea, which was torpedoed and sunk despite her neutral status, killing 52 of the freighter's passengers and crew.
+On hearing of the sinking of Spanish ship, Admiral Erich Raeder, head of the Kriegsmarine, was furious, and ordered that Schultze be subject to a court-martial on return to port.
+U-512s final victory came on 24 September, when another American ship, the 6,034 GRT Antinous, which had been torpedoed by the day before and abandoned by her crew, was torpedoed and sunk off Venezuela.

-On the 2 October, while still lurking off the South American coast, U-512 was spotted off Cayenne by a B-18 Bolo aircraft belonging to the 99th Bombardment Group of the United States Army Air Forces.
-The aircraft flew low and dropped its bomb load directly on the boat, sinking her and 51 of her crew instantly.
-Only one man, Matrosengefreiter Franz Machon (Polish: Franciszek Machoń) escaped the boat and was rescued from his raft by the ten days later.
+On 2 October, U-512 was spotted on the surface in daylight off Cayenne, French Guiana by a B-18 Bolo aircraft belonging to the 99th Bombardment Group of the United States Army Air Forces.
+The aircraft flew low and dropped its bomb load directly on the boat, sinking the submarine.
+Most of the crew were killed instantly, but sixteen men trapped in the forward torpedo room survived the initial attack but were trapped in the slowly flooding forward torpedo room.
+Two men attempted to escape via the torpedo loading hatch, but only one, Matrosengefreiter Franz Machon, reached the surface alive.
+The attacking aircraft dropped a life raft and Machon was rescued by the ten days later.
+The remaining 51 of her crew died.